tum-gis/sddi-ckan-k8s/README.md

 - [ingress-nginx](https://kubernetes.github.io/ingress-nginx/)
 - [cert-manager](https://cert-manager.io/docs/)

-## Managed Kubernetes services provisioning
+## :cloud: Managed Kubernetes services provisioning

 Examples on how to provision a managed Kubernetes service to deploy this Helm chart are available in the [provisioning](provisioning) folder.